Does My Chevy Cruze Need Synthetic Oil?

 The Chevy Cruze is a great car, but does it need synthetic oil?
 The answer may surprise you.
 Let’s take a look at what synthetic oil is and why it might be a good idea for your Chevy Cruze.

-Synthetic oil is made from man-made chemicals, rather than crude oil.
+Synthetic oil is made from artificial chemicals, rather than crude oil.
 This means that it can withstand higher temperatures and pressures than regular oil, providing better protection for your engine.
-It also flows more easily in cold weather, so your engine will get the lubrication it needs faster on those cold mornings.
+It also flows more easily in cold weather, so your engine will receive the lubrication it needs more quickly on those cold mornings.

 So, should you use synthetic oil in your Chevy Cruze?
 If you’re looking for the best possible protection for your engine, then yes, synthetic oil is the way to go.
-However, if you’re not worried about top-of-the-line protection and just want an affordable option that will still keep your engine running smoothly, then regular oil will do just fine.
+However, if you’re not concerned about top-of-the-line protection and want an affordable option that will still keep your engine running smoothly, then regular oil will suffice.

 About the author